Ab initio quantum dynamics as a scalable solution to the exoplanet opacity challenge: A case study of CO$_2$ in hydrogen atmosphere: Introduction

-In the light of the hurdles in providing a solution to the opacity challenge on a timescale relevant to the JWST mission, this Letter presents the viability of a new-generation framework for \textsl{ab initio} calculations with a focus on pressure broadening coefficients (typically defined as half-widths at half maximum (HWHM) \cite{hitran2020}).
+In the light of the hurdles in providing a solution to the opacity challenge on a timescale relevant to the JWST mission, this study presents the viability of a new-generation framework for \textsl{ab initio} calculations with a focus on pressure broadening coefficients (typically defined as half-widths at half maximum (HWHM) \cite{hitran2020}).
 Different theoretical methods for calculating the pressure broadening employing classical dynamics/semi-classical quantizing exist, with various degrees of approximation \citep{2018JQSRT.213..178H,Ngo:2021aa}.
 For example, \citet{2024Buldyreva} have used classical phase-shift theory to provide some data/estimates for the UV/Visible range.
 There is also a large series of classical computations using very approximate potentials, but capable of computing the whole lineshape, including the far wings \citep{HARTMANN2002117}.
 Also, \citet{2024Guest} have investigated machine learning to provide broadening data based on HITRAN parameters.
 This is one avenue that would be considered state-of-the-art, but is limited by the learning set and will struggle to predict broadening for molecules/systems not included.
-In other words, while the ab initio is not the only way to address the opacity challenge using theoretical approaches, it is certainly the most accurate (see, for instance, \cite{2021JQSRT.27207807S, Gancewski2021}) and, as shown here, can provide a cost-effective and thus scalable solution that can be deployed in a timescale relevant for ongoing missions such as JWST.
+In other words, while the \textsl{ab initio} calculation is not the only theoretical approach to address the opacity driven accuracy wall (a wall which is expected to be hit once the retrieved precision surpasses 1 dex (see Fig. 5 in \citet{Niraula2022}), it is certainly one of the most accurate (see, for instance, \cite{2021JQSRT.27207807S, Gancewski2021}).
+And, as shown here, it can provide a cost-effective and thus scalable solution that can be deployed in a timescale relevant for ongoing missions such as JWST.

 First, we assess the precision requirement on the pressure broadening calculations given JWST's capabilities in \autoref{sec:requirements}.
 Then, in \autoref{sec:methods}, we describe our method for calculating the pressure broadening parameters for CO$_{2}$+H$_{2}$.
 Our results are presented in \autoref{sec:results}.
 We discuss implications (incl., scalability) and conclude in \autoref{sec:conclusion}.
 The necessary background pertaining to the pressure broadening calculations is included in the \autoref{sec:quantum}.